The submission window opens December 5, 2018 and closes February 1, 2019.

 URL Bibliography - Your published works bibliography must be submitted as a URL link

-Please submit three one page letters of recommendation from persons qualified to comment on your educational qualifications, research abilities, potential, and future teaching capabilities.
+Please submit three one to two page max letters of recommendation from persons qualified to comment on your educational qualifications, research abilities, potential, and future teaching capabilities.

 **Please note that a notification will be sent to the recommender with instructions to upload their letter once your application is submitted**